Article Filtering

 32

-Check if message with same custom ID exists in RSS Guard DB.
+Check if a message with the same custom ID exists in the RSS Guard DB.

 Type